onegambler/XML-Data-Modifier/README.md

 How to use
 ------
+The library
-The library can be imported in an existing project or run as standalone jar.
+* can be imported in an existing project

+    new XMLConverter(inputFile, outputFile, configurationFile).convert();

+* run as standalone jar.

     Usage: "java -jar <library> -i inputFilePath [-o outputFile] [-p propertyFilePath]"